HewlettPackard/Docker-Synergy/ops/README.md

 - splunk-indexer2.cloudra.local:9997</code></pre>

 <p class="p">By default, the indexers are configured in a single load balancing group.
 This can be
-changed by editing the file <code class="ph codeph">outputs.conf.j2</code> in the folder <code class="ph codeph">template/monitoring/splunk/</code>.
+changed by editing the file <code class="ph codeph">outputs.conf.j2</code> in the folder <code class="ph codeph">templates/splunk/splunk/</code>.
-For more information on  forwarding using Universal Forwader, see the Splunk documentation at
+For more information on  forwarding using Universal Forwarder, see the Splunk documentation at
-<a class="xref" href="http://docs.splunk.com/Documentation/Forwarder/7.0.2/Forwarder/Configureforwardingwithoutputs.conf" target="_blank">http://docs.splunk.com/Documentation/Forwarder/7.0.2/Forwarder/Configureforwardingwithoutputs.conf</a>.</p>
+<a class="xref" href="http://docs.splunk.com/Documentation/Forwarder/7.1.2/Forwarder/Configureforwardingwithoutputs.conf" target="_blank">http://docs.splunk.com/Documentation/Forwarder/7.1.2/Forwarder/Configureforwardingwithoutputs.conf</a>.</p>